Master of Arts in Teaching English Education

 Our program approaches pedagogy centered on dialogic, student-centered instruction that addresses literature, literary theory, and writing in the secondary ELA classroom.
 We also focus on issues of equity, justice, and engagement in today’s schools.

-Internship: During the school year, students complete an internship in a local school.
+Internship: During the school year, students complete an internship in a local public school.
 Students are placed for an entire school year under the supervision of a mentor.
 In the fall, students spend approximately 20 hours working with their mentor teacher.
 In the spring and summer sessions, students in the MAT program are full-time in their school sites, culminating in a full take-over of teacher responsibilities for two weeks in the late spring.
 Interns observe, analyze, and practice basic teaching skills in different grade levels and subject fields.

 The MAT program satisfies the requirements for a Pennsylvania Instructional I Certificate, pending: